 Another alternative would be the use of a Trust.
 A Trust can give added protection and oversight.
 Unlike a power of attorney, it also survives death allowing for the seamless transfer of control and assets from one generation to the next.
 Perhaps most important, using a will or a Trust may save your children thousands of dollars in taxes.
 Whether a power of attorney or a trust, experienced estate planning attorneys can help you prepare a solution that best fits your needs without the risk of losing your property.

 Plymouth, Michigan Law Firm

 Experience attorneys can help you with your estate planning needs, giving you the peace of mind that comes from knowing your final wishes will be honored.
-Our Michigan Lawyer serves Detroit, Ann Arbor, including Plymouth, Livonia, Northville, Novi, Canton, and Farmington Hills.
+At Atlas Law, PLC our Michigan Lawyer serves Detroit, Ann Arbor, including Plymouth, Livonia, Northville, Novi, Canton, and Farmington Hills.
 Contact us today!